 The Edit Vertex functionality allows you to change the geometry of your created survey data by allowing you to move existing, create new, and delete vertices of your generated survey data.
-The Edit Vertex Mode functionality can only select one piece of data at a time.
-You can enable the Edit Vertex feature in the TOOLS for Polyline/Boundary tab and the edit dialog box will appear.
+You can enable the Edit Vertex feature in the TOOLS tab for any Point/Polyline/Boundary that is selected, and the Edit Vertex Mode box will appear.

 Edit Vertex in the TOOLS Tab